 Hilary Price has been drawing and writing Rhymes With Orange, her daily newspaper comic strip, since 1995.
-It has thrice won “Best Newspaper Panel” by the National Cartoonists Society and appears in 400 papers internationally.
+It has won “Best Newspaper Panel” four times by the National Cartoonists Society and appears in 400 papers internationally.
 Her work has also appeared in Parade Magazine, The Funny Times, People and Glamour.
 When she began drawing Rhymes With Orange, she was the youngest woman to ever have a syndicated strip.

 Hilary draws the strip in an old toothbrush factory that has since been converted to studio space for artists.
 She lives in western Massachusetts with her overly large dog and hoodlum cat.

 For recreation, Hilary plays women’s ice hockey.
 When skating, she no longer looks like a Labrador retriever on a hard wood floor scrambling for a tennis ball, but the memory is not very distant.

 And now, a welcome break from third person writing into the more personal first person:

 One of my goals in the strip is to inspire more women to join the field.
 One of the ways I do that is by teaching a two hour gag writing workshop to folks (of all genders!) interested in how to get and keep getting cartoon ideas.
 I am also happy to look at people’s work if they want to send me a dozen of their cartoons for critique.

 My early inspirations were Dr. Seuss for the rhymes, Shel Silverstein for the clever word play and black-and-white illustrations, and The New Yorker cartoonists Roz Chast, Sam Gross and George Booth.
 I’d like to think like Roz Chast, draw like George Booth, and have the chutzpah of Sam Gross.